biani-dev/reloc/README.md

   <span>{ obj.attr }</span>
 )} />
 ```

 Therefore, for safety and efficiency reasons, it's recommended to use arrow functions for the child components of &lt;If&gt;, &lt;Case&gt;, &lt;Default&gt;, &lt;For&gt;.

-For more discussion on If in React by the react team, have a look at https://github.com/reactjs/react-future/issues/35.
+For more discussion on If in React by the react team, have a look at <a href="https://github.com/reactjs/react-future/issues/35" id="issues35">https://github.com/reactjs/react-future/issues/35</a>.

 ## Alternative Solutions
 As mentioned above, this package doesn't always run with the cleanest and most readable syntax.
 You'll need to use arrow functions for cases where children have complex logic to ensure safety.